Living in the Property

 • Check all doors and windows are locked when you leave the property.

-• If you have a burglar alarm, use it even if you are only going out for a short period of time.
+• Use alarms if provided, even if you are going out for a short period.

-• Make sure it looks like you are home when you are out.
+• Make it look like you are home when you are out.
 You can do this by installing a timer switch to put a light on.

 • Keep valuables out of sight, place them in a drawer or wardrobe.